Statement From The KTE Board Of Directors Regarding Lockdown Regulations

 who are, and therefore the dangers from catching the virus are very real and very frightening for many people.
 In any event, we all need to take responsibility for trying to prevent the transmission of the virus.

-2. The Lockdown Regulations1 make it potentially a criminal offence for anyone to leave the place they are living except in defined circumstances.
-The most relevant exception is to use the gardens either alone or only with other members of their household.
+2. The Lockdown Regulations1 make it potentially a criminal offence for anyone to leave the place where they are living without reasonable excuse.
+The most relevant exception is to take exercise either alone or with other members of their household.

 3. The gardens are of course private communal gardens, but that does not prevent breaches of the Regulations, potentially criminal offences, being committed outside the place where anyone is living.
 In the same way, the fact that a murder or domestic violence takes place in a private property, does not mean that the actions are not criminal.